 The Lady (max. depth: 39m)

 The Lady of the SS Coolidge wreck is one of the most photographed underwater icons.
-It is a porcelain sculpture in relief of a women riding a white unicorn.
+It is a porcelain sculpture in relief of a woman riding a white unicorn.
 You don’t get many opportunities to see a piece of art like that underwater.

-It was initially located in the first class smokers’ lounge at around 60 metres deep.
+It was initially located in the first-class smokers’ lounge at around 60 metres deep.
 But after it fell off, they restored it and placed it back in a more accessible room at a depth of 40 metres.

 Surprisingly, the Lady was not what I loved the most during this dive – although it was great to get to see this icon.
 I really enjoyed the full penetration dive opportunity.
 We took narrow passages through the ship which made it an amusing and sensational dive.
 After seeing the Lady, the guide took us to the medical supplies room and the toilets.
 This exploration gave a taste of the size of the wreck and how much of a labyrinth it is.

 I was surprised when our guide offered to dive the Lady for our second dive on the SS Coolidge.
 We are both experienced divers (around 100 dives in many different conditions) with Rescue certifications, excellent buoyancy, and low air consumption.
 But our certifications limit us to a depth of 30 metres.
 From the dive plan, it did not sound like a challenging dive.
-We would stay only for two minutes at the deep depth.
+We would stay only for two minutes at a deep depth.

 We are conservative divers, and we did not like the idea of going beyond our certification even if it sounded like it was within our experience.
 There are evident risks of going beyond your certification limits, but some risks are not obvious.
 Although we haven’t completed the Deep Diver certification, we have read a lot about it.
 We are aware of the impact of a decompression dive if something goes wrong (you have to do a stop and cannot go up to the surface slowly like during a no-decompression dive) and the risk of gas narcosis for example.
 We were going with a guide who dives there every day and judged we were experienced enough to follow his dive plan.
 But we did not consider the risk of not being covered by our travel insurance.
 I wished our guide knew this as it would have impacted our decision.
 There was no peer pressure at all, and the decision was all ours, but we did not realise this danger.
 I do not want to dive without insurance, especially in a foreign country.
 I learnt a lesson from this experience.

 My tip is simple: if you wish to dive the Lady (or any other sites deeper than 30 metres), get certified for deep diving and decompression dive.
 Certifications are there for a reason, and it is silly to take chances.
 Plus, it is a gamble not to be sure you are covered by your travel and/or scuba diving insurance.
 FYI, although we did not hold a wreck certification, we were covered by our insurance for penetrating the wreck with a guide.
-It’s always a good idea to double check the conditions with your insurance.
+It’s always a good idea to double-check the conditions with your insurance.

 The night dive (max. depth: 30m)